roboulos/weweb-aggrid/README.md

----
-name: weweb-ag-grid-component
+# AG Grid Component for WeWeb

-description: A customizable AG Grid component for WeWeb that integrates with Xano backend, supporting dynamic data binding, theme customization, and cell value updates
+A powerful and flexible AG Grid integration for WeWeb that supports both basic and advanced usage modes.
-keywords: [ag-grid, table, grid, xano, data-grid, weweb]
----

 #### AG Grid Component